Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Eventually, they would mitose into two distinct entities.
 The Entity foresaw that end, and didn’t even know if it *wanted* to halt the process, let alone whether or how it could.
 For now, though, it was hard to tell where Entity-thoughts ended and Ava-thoughts began.
 Both of them existed in an anaphasic grey area somewhere in between.
 They were each other.
 They had *always* been each other.
 The memories and the Entity itself had been born of the same woman’s serially dismembered mind, and their relationship was complimentary. *It* was the the impulse, the faculty, the id and ego combined. *She* was the knowledge, the insight and the superego.

 So in a way, there was nobody else it *could* have had this relationship with.
 All the other Minds it had encountered and assimilated were there as referential data and nothing more.
-Ava, though…
+Ava, though...

 Well, the living *will* that was the Entity fit into her memories like a key in a liminal lock, and the more the key turned, the more both key and lock changed and took some of each other into themselves.